 That’s the evidence which stands against them.
-How will Jesus, the Prosecutor, sum up?
+So how will Jesus, the Prosecutor, sum up?
 Will He accuse them of committing some logical fallacy, using impressive Latin labels?
 Will He produce a report with strongly worded findings?
-No, He will make fun of them.
+No, He makes fun of them:

 We have already discussed the absurdity of the blind leading the blind.
-In the same breath Jesus comes up with another mental picture – this one even more ridiculous.
+In the same breath Jesus comes up with another even more absurd mental picture.
 He asks us to imagine a fastidious diner fussing over the tiniest insect, all the while oblivious to the hulking great dromedary he’s gulping down.

-If there is a “Waiter, Waiter” joke as absurd as this one, I haven’t heard it.
+If there is a “Waiter, Waiter” joke as ridiculous as this one, I haven’t heard it.